stefan11111/stefan_overlay/README.md

 Here you will find minimal software and patches to make bloated software as minimal as possible.

-eselect repository add stefan git https://github.com/stefan11111/stefan_overlay.git
+eselect repository add stefan_overlay git https://github.com/stefan11111/stefan_overlay.git